victorca25/traiNNer/README.md

 - `420` will use Imagemagick's liquid scale, which in theory has no use whatsoever.
 However in practice, it forces the model to keep certain details while blurring out all other.
 Use only if one needs to get high.

 ## To Do list:
-- Adapt new transformation workflow to scaled LRHR datasets.
+- Reimplement LR-HR gotchas that were removed in the new transformation workflow revamp.
+- Add print-style angled screentone noise.
 - Implement Python CUDA AMP when it becomes standard.

 ## Additional Help